Azure/IoT-Pi-Day/Setting up the Raspberry Pi/README.md

     - Type **cat /etc/timezone** to verify.

 ## Change the Device Name
-- Entering the following command to change the device name using the city abbrev. in table below.
+- Entering the following command to change the device name using the city abbrev. in table below using number scheme 01 through 10.
-    - sudo nano /etc/hosts
-    - sudo /etc/init.d/hostname.sh
-    - sudo nano /etc/hosts
-    - sudo nano /etc/hostname
+    - **sudo nano /etc/hostname**
         - i.e. **raspberrypi-<**abbreviation**>-01**, See table below for names.
     - Press **ctrl-X**, press **Y**, press **Enter** to save file.